 PLANNING COMMITTEE DATE: 28/02/2022

-REPORT OF THE SENIOR PLANNING AND PUBLIC PROTECTION SER VICE
+REPORT OF THE SENIOR PLANNING AND PUBLIC PROTECTION SERVICE

 MANAGER

-- 5.9 Planning Policy Wales and MTAN1: Aggregates set out the principle of buffer zones around mineral extraction sites.
-Policy MWYN 5 of the Joint Local Development Plan adopts the objectives of protecting land uses that are most sensitive to the impact of mineral operations by establishing a separation distance between potentially conflicting land uses.
-MTAN1 recommends a minimum distance of 100 metres for sand and gravel operations and others where no blasting is permitted, although the adopted Joint LDP specifies a 200m buffer for all slate operations including mineral working deposits unless there are clear and justifiable reasons for reducing the distance where there is limited impact from the extraction site. - 5.10 With respect to this application, the only amenity impacts to be considered is the increase in output from five to nine loads per day Monday to Friday, with no HGV movements on a Saturday.
-Planning conditions already imposed on permission C18/0125/17/MW meet modern standards and allow for sufficient control on the potential nuisance impacts of noise and dust on the amenities of the area and Gwynedd Public Protection have no comments to make on the application. - 5.11 Due to the flexibility of the existing planning condition relating to daily loads, the MPA have allowed an informal arrangement to increase output to 9 loads a day for the past 12 months to compensate for Covid lockdown measures that restricted output in 2020.
-Although no complaints have been made to the MPA as to operations at the quarry.
+- 5.10 Due to the flexibility of the existing planning condition relating to daily loads, the MPA have allowed an informal arrangement to increase output to 9 loads a day for the past 12 months to compensate for Covid lockdown measures that restricted output in 2020.
+Although no complaints have been made to the Service as to operations at the quarry.
 Comments have been received as part of this planning application process from a nearby resident indicating that dust has become more of an issue during dry weather and there have been instances of vehicles arriving at site as early as 6.30am.
-Having raised this issue with the quarry operator they have increased dust suppression measures and have been made aware that more frequent monitoring will be undertaken by the North Wales Minerals and Waste Planning Service with site compliance measures.
+Having raised this issue with the quarry operator they have increased dust suppression measures at the quarry and have been made aware that more frequent monitoring will be undertaken by the North Wales Minerals and Waste Planning Service with site compliance measures.
 In relation to issues of vehicles accessing site at 6.30am.
-This issue has since been resolved and no haulage vehicles enter site until 7.30am.
-These issues are to be discussed with the operator and community within the next Planning Liaison Group Meeting. - 5.12 There is unlikely to be any apparent change in site working conditions and there are no overriding planning policy issues sufficient to warrant refusal of planning permission and issues relating to noise, dust & environmental controls are well established on this site with relatively few instances of complaint forwarded for the attention of the MPA.
+This issue has since been resolved and no haulage vehicles now enter site until 7.30am.
+These issues are to be discussed with the operator and community within the next Planning Liaison Group Meeting. - 5.11 There is unlikely to be any apparent change in site working conditions and there are no overriding planning policy issues sufficient to warrant refusal of planning permission and issues relating to noise, dust & environmental controls are well established on this site with relatively few instances of complaint forwarded for the attention of the mineral planning authority.
 Therefore, it is not considered that the increase in vehicular traffic will have a detrimental impact on the amenities of the area and therefore conforms to Policy MWYN 3 & PCYFF 2 of the Gwynedd and Môn Joint Local Development Plan.